Bayesian Benefit-Risk Assessment with Dependent Outcomes via Latent Factor Models: Introduction

-Benefit risk analysis (BRA) is an umbrella term that encompasses any structured approach for weighing the benefits (typically the efficacy) against the risks (typically dangerous or unwanted side effects) of drug treatments.
-The goal is to assist stakeholders decide if a drug works, and whether the potential side effects are acceptable.
-Since the decision depends on personal preferences and risk tolerances, the proposed frameworks include various ways of embedding formal or informal utility functions. \shortciteA{mt2014balancing} conducted a review of the benefit risk literature categorising the approaches into quantitative frameworks, metrics for benefit-risk assessment, estimation techniques and utility survey techniques, and qualitative frameworks.
-Out of these four groups, the first two are formal quantitative approaches based on statistical theory, whereas the latter two are more informal.
-Common single metrics are the benefit risk ratio (BRR) \shortcite{carlisle2016benefit} and net clinical benefit (NCB) \shortcite{shakespeare2001improving} whereas more recently researchers have suggested extension metrics such as RV-NNT and MCE \cite{holden2003benefit}.
-Single metrics like these, while providing useful summaries, in practice cannot holistically evaluate a drug as they focus instead on specific aspects of the decision making process.
-A practical limitation is that they require the benefit and risks to be already expressed in common scales.
-A theoretical limitation is that complex decision making often cannot be easily summarised by single numbers, especially if the uncertainty is not taken into account.
-Ratio-based metrics, in particular, have received criticism for being unstable or misleading, often hiding the uncertainty embedded into the final decision that rests on the actual value \shortcite{lynd2004advances, shaffer2006joint, sutton2005bayesian}.
+Benefit--risk analysis is an umbrella term that encompasses any structured approach for weighing the benefits (typically treatment efficacy) against the risks (typically adverse or unwanted side effects) of drug treatments.
+The goal is to assist stakeholders in deciding whether a drug is effective and whether its potential side effects are acceptable.
+Since such decisions depend on individual preferences and risk tolerances, proposed frameworks often incorporate formal or informal utility functions. \shortciteA{mt2014balancing} review the benefit--risk literature and categorise approaches into quantitative frameworks, metrics for benefit--risk assessment, estimation and utility survey techniques, and qualitative frameworks.
+Of these, the first two correspond to formal quantitative approaches grounded in statistical methodology, whereas the latter two are more informal.
+Common single metrics include the benefit--risk ratio \shortcite{carlisle2016benefit} and net clinical benefit \shortcite{shakespeare2001improving}; see also \citeA{holden2003benefit}.
+While such metrics provide useful summaries, they are limited in their ability to capture the full complexity of decision-making, as they typically focus on specific aspects of the problem.
+In practice, they often require benefits and risks to be expressed on a common scale, which may not be straightforward.
+From a theoretical perspective, complex decisions cannot always be reduced to a single number, particularly when uncertainty is present.
+Ratio-based metrics, in particular, have been criticised for instability and for obscuring uncertainty in the final decision \shortcite{lynd2004advances, shaffer2006joint, sutton2005bayesian}.